ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Weapons/README.md

 Decreases the Power Attack cooldown in the pickaxe modifications.
 100% chance electrocution for engie SMG
 Some changes are host only, like C4 & Gunner's shield.
 Will not be compatible with any other mod that changes weapons or tools.
+I suggest pairing with "8 Grenades"

 ## NoMoreSubataRSI - v1.0
 **Authors:** BongoSkaggs